 - And the Belgian Sheepdog or Groenendael.

-Are all totally different looking animals even if they may have similar ancient ancestry!
+They are all different-looking animals, even if they may have similar ancient ancestry!

 As said earlier, it’s easy to identify the Belgian Sheepdog.
-He has a long black coat with lots of hair, especially around the neck area.
-This think fur will also extend all the way to his tail and the back of his legs as well.
-And while it is true that the Belgian Sheepdog does have a ton of fur, maintaining it isn’t going to be that big of a choir provided that you stay on top of it.
-Here at IndulgeYourPet, we typically recommend that you brush his “double coat” at least once or twice a week and when shedding perhaps two or three times a week.
+He has a long black coat with lots of hair, especially around the neck.
+This thick fur will extend to his tail and the back of his legs.
+And while it is true that the Belgian Sheepdog does have a ton of hair, maintaining it isn’t going to be that big of a choir, provided that you stay on top of it.
+Here at IndulgeYourPet, we typically recommend brushing his “double coat” at least once or twice a week and, when shedding, perhaps two or three times a week.

 He’s also going to…

-Have a strong, squarish or “block” body and a wedge-like head.
-You’ll also probably notice his deep dark brown eyes and triangular ears as well.
-Their hard to miss.
+Have a robust, squarish, or “block” body and a wedge-like head.
+You’ll also probably notice his deep dark brown eyes and triangular ears.
+They are hard to miss.
+Plus, like all shepherds or herding dogs, he moves in extensive circles and never in a straight line.
+They’re almost always on the “prowl,” ready to act!

 On the Plus side…

-Any Belgian Sheepdog is going to be VERY Trainable so if you find you have a CRAZY Belgian Sheepdog on your hands six months after you adopted one, chances are YOU may be at fault for that!
+Any Belgian Sheepdog will be VERY Trainable, so if you have a CRAZY Belgian Sheepdog on your hands six months after you adopted one, you may be at fault!

 What about cats?

 The Belgian Shepherd generally gets along with cats as long as he has been raised with them as a puppy.
-But he is a herding dog after all and has a natural tendency to chase small animals, including cats.
+But he is a herding dog and naturally chases small animals, including cats.

 Also, he is a very active dog.